aws/aws-mysql-odbc/README.md

 The AWS ODBC Driver for MySQL is drop-in compatible, so usage is identical to the [MySQL Connector/ODBC driver](https://github.com/mysql/mysql-connector-odbc/).
 The sections below highlight driver usage specific to failover.

 ### Connection Strings and Configuring the Driver
 To set up a connection, the driver uses an ODBC connection string.
-ODBC connection strings are semicolon-delimited, and they specify a set of connection options.
+An ODBC connection string specifies a set of semicolon-delimited connection options.
 Typically, a connection string will either:

 1. specify a Data Source Name containing a preconfigured set of options (DSN=xxx;) or
 2. configure options explicitly (SERVER=xxx;PORT=xxx;...).
 This option will override values set inside the DSN.